Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer: The rigidity property, Motivic Tubular Neighborhoods and Henselization along smooth closed subschemes

 Next we recall the definition of {\it Hensel pairs} for affine schemes from \cite[Definition 15.11.1]{St}.
 Accordingly an (affine) Hensel pair is given by a pair $(\rmA, \rmI)$ where $\rmA$ is a commutative ring with $1$ and $\rmI$ is an ideal in $\rmA$ contained in the Jacobson radical of $\rmA$, so that for any monic polynomial $ f \in \rmA[\rmT]$ and factorization $\bar \rmf = \bar \rmg. \bar \rmh$ with $\bar \rmg, \bar \rmh \in (\rmA/\rmI) [\rmT]$, which is monic and generating the unit ideal in $\rmA/\rmI[\rmT]$, there exists a factorization $\rmf=\rmg. \rmh$ in $\rmA[\rmT]$ with $\rmg, \rmh$ monic and $\bar \rmg$ ( and $\bar \rmh$) the image of $\rmg$ ($\rmf$) in $\rmA/\rmI[\rmT]$. .1cm It is important to view the above {\it affine Hensel pair as the affine scheme given by} $(Spec \, (\rmA/\rmI), \rmA)$, that is, the underlying topological space is $Spec (\rmA/\rmI)$ and the structure sheaf is the one defined by the ring $\rmA$. .1cm \begin{definition} (Hensel pairs and Henselization) Let $\rmX$ be a given scheme and $\rmZ$ a closed subscheme of $\rmX$.
 Then ($\rmX$, $\rmZ)$ is a {\it Hensel pair} if for every affine open cover $\{\rmU_i|i\}$ of $\rmX$, $(\rmU_i, \rmU_i \cap \rmZ)$ is Hensel pair as in \cite[Definition 15.11.1]{St}.
 Given a scheme $\rmX$ and a closed subscheme $\rmZ$ of $\rmX$, the Henselization of $\rmX$ along $\rmZ$ is the scheme obtained by gluing the Henselization of the affine schemes $\{\rmU_i|i\}$ along the closed subschemes $\rmU_i \cap \rmZ$.
 This will be denoted $\rmX_{\rmZ}^h$. .1cm It is important to view the scheme $\rmX_{\rmZ}^h$ as given by the underlying space $\rmZ$ and provided with the structure sheaf $\O_{\rmX, \rmZ}^h$ which is obtained by the gluing $(\rmZ \cap \rmU_i, \O_{\rmU_i, \rmU_i \cap \rmZ}^h)$ for any affine open cover $\{\rmU_i|i\}$ of the scheme $\rmX$.
 (See \cite[p.
 213]{Cox} \end{definition} \begin{lemma} If

-is a cartesian square where the horizontal maps are closed immersions, one obtains an induced map $\rmX_{\rmZ'}'^h \ra \rmX_{\rmZ}^h$. \end{lemma} \begin{proof} This is skipped as it is an easy exercise to complete from the definition of Henselization: one may in fact reduce to the case where all the schemes are affine. \end{proof} .1cm The following {\it rather subtle point} is the main thrust of the following result.
-Given a presheaf $\rmM$ on the {\it big Nisnevich site} over $\k$, there is no apriori reason for the cohomology with respect to $\rmM$ for the Henselization of a given scheme $\rmX$ along a closed sub-scheme $\rmZ$ to be isomorphic to the cohomology of $\rmZ$ with respect to $\rmM$.
-This issue does not arise if $\rmM$ is a sheaf on the {\it small} Nisnevich site of $\rmX$.
-The assumption that $\rmM$ has the rigidity property, then does ensure that the above cohomologies are isomorphic. \begin{corollary} Let $i: \rmZ \ra \rmX$ denote a closed immersion of smooth schemes. (i) Then for any motivic $\rmS^1$-spectrum $\rmM=\{\rmM_n|n \}$ in $\Spt_{\rmS^1}$, one obtains a weak-equivalence
+is a cartesian square where the horizontal maps are closed immersions, one obtains an induced map $\rmX_{\rmZ'}'^h \ra \rmX_{\rmZ}^h$. \end{lemma} \begin{proof} This is skipped as it is an easy exercise to complete from the definition of Henselization: one may in fact reduce to the case where all the schemes are affine. \end{proof} .1cm \begin{theorem} Let $i: \rmZ \ra \rmX$ denote a closed immersion of smooth schemes. \begin{enumerate}[\rm(i)] \item Then for any motivic spectrum $\rmM=\{\rmM_n|n \}$ in $\Spt(\k_{mot})$, one obtains a weak-equivalence